freedomofpress/securedrop/docs/spec_tests.md

 cd spec_tests/
 bundle exec rake spec
 ```
-This will run the tests against all configured hosts.
-Currently:
+This will run the tests against all configured hosts, specifically:
 * development
 * app-staging
 * mon-staging
 * build

-In order to run the tests, each VM will be created and provisioned (if necessary).
+In order to run the tests, each VM will be created and provisioned, if necessary.
 Running all VMs concurrently may cause performance problems if you have less
 than 8GB of RAM.
-You can isolate specific machines for fasting testing:
+You can isolate specific machines for faster testing:

 ```
 cd spec_tests